jhades/angular2-redux-store/README.md

 You can install ReduxStore and include it as a dependency, together with Angular 2 and Redux:

-    npm install -S angular2 redux angular2-redux-store
+    npm install -S angular2-redux-store

-### Running the sample app

-This project contains a sample Todo app built using Angular 2, Redux and this library.
-To run it, open a terminal and run:

-    npm run watch

-Then open a second terminal and run:
+A lot of the current Angular 2 examples use SystemJs.
+If you want to consume this library using Jspm/SystemJs, first install jspm globally:

-    npm start
+    npm install -g jspm

+Then install angular2-redux-store like this:

+     jspm install npm:angular2-redux-store

 ### Redux,  Immutability and Type Safety
 Altough redux does not enforce any immutability library, its important to use one so that we have the strong guarantee that the state that comes out of the store cannot be tampered with in any way by the component tree.